JonatanGiedelmann/netscan/README.md

 | /22 (1022)  | 3.4 minutes      |
 | /16 (65534) | 3.6 hours        |

-## Contributing

-We welcome contributions!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

 ### Coding Standards
 - 4-space indentation